Ubymed/ubymed_backend/README.md

 The following software was used for the development of this project:

 - **Postgres**: Full-featured PostgreSQL installation packaged as a standard Mac app.
 (Required)
-- **Postgis**: Open source software program that adds support for geographic objects to the PostgreSQL object-relational database.
+- **Postgis**: Open source software program that adds support for geographic objects to the PostgreSQL database.
 - **pgAdmin**: Used to easily manage PostgreSQL databases.
 (Optional)
 - **Terminal**: Access to Command Line Interface.
 (Required)
 - **Visual Studio Code**: Used to easily manage and edit code.
 (Optional)